 BACON WRAPPED CHICKEN THIGHS - INGREDIENTS

 * * * * *

 My Char-Broil gas smoker worked out well once again!
 I really like the way it can maintain the higher temperature needed for recipes like this one.

 Something I noticed was that the outer layer of the chicken meat was showing a bit of a pink smoke ring.
 My guess is that the curing salts from the bacon were absorbed into the thighs, causing the color change.

-Go ahead a give these smoked bacon wrapped chicken thighs a try sometime.
-This batch I smoked was juicy and tender, and the added bacon flavor was the icing on the cake!
+Give these smoked bacon wrapped chicken thighs a try.
+The batch I smoked was juicy and tender, and the added bacon flavor was the icing on the cake.

 Bacon Wrapped Chicken Thighs

 Method: Smoking (Cooking)